 Maintenance and repairs.

 You must contact us immediately in respect of any maintenance problem.
 The Landlord is responsible for the fabric and services of the building, plus any fixtures and fittings such as kitchen appliances, except in the instance whereby the damage or fault has arisen due to neglect or misuse.
 Expenses incurred without prior approval may not be refunded.
 We have access to maintenance people and are able to respond quickly to reported problems,subject to the necessary authority from the landlord.
 You will appreciate that we are the custodians of the landlords money and, as such, there are occasions when we need to speak to the landlord for specific instructions.If the property has gas an annual safety check is required by law.
 You will be expected to allow our appointed engineer reasonable access.

 End of Tenancy

-When you wish to vacate the property you must give one months notice in writing to be received at our office no later than two working days after the date of the notice.
-If, for whatever reason, you need to vacate the property during the initial term then we will endeavour to re-let the property, thereby releasing you from your ongoing liability.There is an early release administration charge to offset some of our additional costs.Keys must be returned to our offices on, or before, the day of vacating the property together with a forwarding address.
+When you wish to vacate the property you must give one months notice in writing (subject to type of tenancy) to be received at our office no later than two working days after the date of the notice.
+If, for whatever reason, you need to vacate the property during the fixed term then we will endeavour to re-let the property, thereby releasing you from your ongoing liability.There is an early release administration charge to offset some of our additional costs.Keys must be returned to our offices on, or before, the day of vacating the property together with a forwarding address.
 Failure to return keys will result in a continuing liability for rent.
 An end of tenancy inspection will be carried out by us and you will be notified of any faults.
 During this inspection electricity, gas and water meter readings will be taken and we will notify the service provider of the end of your tenancy and liability.